fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/7_hashes.md

 ### What is a hash?
 A hash is a data structure that stores __items by associated keys__.
 This is contrasted against arrays, which store items by an ordered index.
 Entries in a hash are often referred to as *key-value pairs*.
 This creates an associative representation of data.

-Most commonly, a hash is created using __symbols as keys and any data types as values__.
+Most commonly, a hash is created using __symbols as keys and any data types as values__ (including arrays and hashes as values!).
 All key-value pairs in a hash are surrounded by curly braces `{ }` and comma separated.

 Hashes can be created with two syntaxes.
-The older syntax comes with a => sign to separate the key and the value.
+The older syntax comes with a `=>` sign to separate the key and the value.
 ```
 # Old
 old_syntax_hash = {:name => 'bob'}